 - Always confirm provider network status before a visit.
 Out-of-network claims are a top reason for surprise denials.

 - Set up electronic notifications for all claims activity.
-This way, you’re alerted the moment a status changes.
+That way you'll know the second a status changes.

-- Use a health savings account (HSA) or flexible spending account (FSA) to track what you’ve paid directly-this gives you a second layer of visibility.
+- Use a health savings account (HSA) or flexible spending account (FSA) to track what you've paid directly — it gives you a second layer of visibility.